A Personal Reflection on the Abdication

-Holy Trinity Publications recently released The Romanovs under House Arrest: From the 1917 Diary of a Palace Priest.
+Holy Trinity Publications recently released The Romanovs under House Arrest: From the 1917 Diary of a Palace Priest.1An excerpt from the book was posted here several weeks ago.
 Fr Afanasy Belyaev, whose diary forms the core of this work, served as chaplain to the Russian Imperial family in the first period of their captivity following the forced abdication of Tsar Nicholas II.
 This fascinating first-hand account was uncovered in the archives of the Russian Federation in Moscow following the fall of the Soviet Union in 1991.
 The man behind this important discovery was Evgeni Vernigora, who has worked tirelessly throughout his life to honor the Imperial family and to reveal the depth of betrayal among the ruling class leading to the overthrow of the divinely anointed monarchy.
 We offer here Mr Vernigora’s personal reflections on this sordid period of Russian history, which ultimately led to the terrible sin of regicide barely one year after the events Fr Afanasy describes.

 I write this in the hope that it will lead the reader to better appreciate the circumstances under which Tsar Nicholas II was forced to abdicate, and subsequently to live under house arrest, together with his family, in the Alexander Palace at Tsarskoye Selo, only to be exposed to humiliation.
 During this time Fr Afanasy, rector of the Feodorovsky Cathedral (located near the Alexander palace), was invited there to officiate at church services.
 In his diary, he relates very skillfully his observations of the humiliations to which Tsar Nicholas II and his family were subjected.